apache/samza/docs/README.md

     bundle exec jekyll build

+To test the site,

+    * run:

+      bundle exec jekyll serve --watch --baseurl

+    * then open another command line window and run:

+      _docs/local-site-test.sh

 ## Versioning

-The "Learn" section of this website is versioned.
-To add a new version, copy the folder at the version number-level (0.7.0 to 0.8.0, for example).
+The "learn" and "img" sections are versioned.
+To add a new version, change the version number in _config.yml.
+All links in pages should use

-All links between pages inside a versioned folder should be relative links, not absolute.
+{{site.version}}, not hard-coded version number.

 ## Javadocs

 To auto-generate the latest Javadocs, run:

-    bin/generate-javadocs.sh <version>
+    bin/generate-javadocs.sh

-The version number is the number that will be used in the /docs/learn/documentation/<version>/api/javadocs path.

 ## Release